 The ref.
 118238 series marked the introduction of a slightly redesigned case and bracelet when it came to the market.
 The new case featured slightly thicker lugs (now with a high polish surface finish) and the bracelet included more solid links and an improved clasp.

 Overall, the 6-digit series offers a more substantial weight on the wrist than its predecessors, signifying an important transition within the Rolex Presidential collection.
 Despite the cosmetic updates, this generation continued to use the cal.
 3155, which remained the Day-Date’s go-to movement until the release of the current cal.
 3255 with a longer 70-hour power reserve and a more efficient Chronergy escapement.

 The last stop in our exploration of notable Day-Date models is the ref.
 228238, which features a larger 40mm case.
 For decades, the Day-Date was produced with a 36mm case, and after briefly producing a 41mm version of the watch with altered proportions, Rolex decided on a size of 40mm with the ref.
 228238, which restored the Day-Date’s classic proportions.
-It is also important to note that the traditional 36mm version of the yellow gold Day-Date still remains in production today alongside its larger sibling as the ref.
-128238, further adding to the versatility of the Rolex Presidential collection.
+It is also important to note that the traditional 36mm version of the yellow gold Day-Date still remains in production today alongside its larger sibling, further adding to the versatility of the Rolex Presidential collection.